gajajarosz/hidden-structure/README.txt

 - set this to 0 by default

 RANK BIAS
 - set this to 0.
-This was something I tried for one of the models, but it didn’t work out.
+This was something I tried for one of the models, but it didn’t work out. \\TODO: take out?

 LEARNER
 1 - batch Expectation Driven Learner in Jarosz (submitted).
 Runs the learning function learn_batch_parameter_EM().